TrystenD/CIS350-VendingMachine/README.md

 ```
 git clone [repo_link] [opt_local_repo_name]
 ```
 The local repository name is optional and lets you change the name of the folder that the project is cloned into.
+In addition, git must also be installed on your PC (download can be found here for Windows based machines: https://gitforwindows.org/).

 ## Coding Standards
 Some coding standards are used throughout the program for consistency and are listed here.